openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional parameters are defined for Credential Requests and this Credential format.

 * `credential_definition`: REQUIRED.
-Object containing the detailed description of the credential type.
+Object containing the detailed description of the Credential type.
 It consists at least of the following sub claims:
   * `@context`: REQUIRED.
 Array as defined in (#server_metadata_ldp_vc).
   * `type`: REQUIRED.
 Array as defined in (#server_metadata_ldp_vc).
-The credential issued by the Credential Issuer MUST at least contain the values listed in this claim.
+The Credential issued by the Credential Issuer MUST at least contain the values listed in this claim.
   * `credentialSubject`: OPTIONAL.
 An object as defined in (#authorization_ldp_vc).

 The following is a non-normative example of a Credential Request with Credential format `ldp_vc`: